tezzigator/azure-tezos-signer/README.md

 # Tezos Remote Signer
-This is a Python Flask app that receives messages from the Tezos baking client and passes them on to an MS Azure CloudHSM to be signed.
+This is a Python app that receives messages from the Tezos baking client and passes them on to an MS Azure CloudHSM to be signed.

 ## DOUBLE BAKING WARNING
 Do not run this simultaneously on more than 1 baker.
 True HA is not yet built into this branch.